milosz275/pico-led-controller/README.md

 ## Usage

-After building the project, you can flash the Raspberry Pi Pico W with the generated `led_controller.uf2` file.
+After building the project, you can flash the Raspberry Pi Pico W with the generated `led_controller.uf2` file obtained from `build/led_controller/src` directory.
 The LED strip should light up with the default mode `Rainbow Wheel`.
 You can change the color by choosing one of the buttons on the web interface.
 When connecting to the Wi-Fi for the first time, check the serial output for the IP address.

 ## License